google/oss-fuzz/docs/new_library.md

 Any top-level files in the library directory ending with the extension ".dict" or ".options" will be picked up by ClusterFuzz.
-Files ending with ".dict" are assumed to be libFuzzer compatible [dictionaries], and .options files have the
+Files ending with ".dict" are assumed to be libFuzzer-compatible [dictionaries], and .options files have the
 format:

 ```